sisc-vgp/.github/profile/README.md

 <details>

   <summary>
-    <h2>Applications & Software</h2>
+    <h2>Applications & Websites</h2>
   </summary>

-  All applications and software used in this class.
+  All applications and websites used in this class.
 Some have multiple options based on preference.

   <details open>